sjbennett123/polarlarp/content/current_writeups/know_your_enemy/_index.md

 draft: false
 weight: 2
 day: friday
+plotline:
+  - The Propoganda Bomb
+  - Caves of Terror

 Layout: module
 description: Balar delivers the intelligence that the Black Anvil company has gathered along with The Magic Bomb blueprints.
 Fear spreads through the town.